rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
               <p>The data dictionary is the spreadsheet NSHD uses to process a formal data request — completing it, by marking which variables you want, is a required step before submitting an application.
-Build a basket on OWL and download it to have most of the dictionary filled in automatically, including any Role or Researcher's Notes you've added, or download a blank copy and work through it entirely offline — the two approaches can be mixed freely.
+Build a basket on OWL and download it to have the dictionary filled in automatically, or download a blank copy and work through it entirely offline — the two approaches can be mixed freely.
 This page also explains every column in the file, including the three extra ones OWL adds on top of the original: Request variable, Variable Role, and Researcher's Notes.</p>
               <a class="inner-link" href="/OWL/docs/getting-started/data-dictionary/">Go to The Data Dictionary →</a>
             </div>
           </div>